ethz-asl/vgn/README.md

 ## Robot Grasping

 This package contains an example of open-loop grasp execution with a Franka Emika Panda and a wrist-mounted Intel Realsense D435.
-Since the robot drivers are not officially supported on ROS noetic yet, we used the following workaround:
+Since the robot drivers are not officially supported on ROS Noetic yet, we used the following workaround:

 - Run the roscore and hardware drivers on a NUC with [`libfranka`](https://frankaemika.github.io/docs/installation_linux.html) installed.
-- Run the TSDF and VGN nodes on a second computer with ROS noetic connected to the same roscore  ([instructions](http://wiki.ros.org/ROS/Tutorials/MultipleMachines)).
+- Run the TSDF and VGN nodes on a second computer with ROS Noetic connected to the same roscore  ([instructions](http://wiki.ros.org/ROS/Tutorials/MultipleMachines)).

 First, on the NUC, start a roscore and launch the robot and sensor drivers.